steventango/cmput-412-website/exercise-2.md

 lab.
 We'll be looking to use the native ROS version in the upcoming labs, since the build time is unlikely to improve.

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/mHwQ-8XmVzc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Our final video [is here](https://www.youtube.com/watch?v=mHwQ-8XmVzc), the same one from the start of this section.
+Our final video above is the same one from the start of this section.
 The final distance was 64cm when measured by AR-ruler.
 About 62cm when measured by a prehistoric 90cm-stick:

 ![64cm measured distance in an AR-ruler screenshot of an iPhone](images/exercise-2/lab2_final_position.avif)

 ![64cm measured distance in an AR-ruler screenshot of an iPhone](images/exercise-2/lab2_final_dist_ar.avif)

 ### Putting it all together

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/WjkHO1CmJFQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For the video above, we recorded [this bag](https://codeberg.org/akemi/duckietown/src/branch/main/lab2/bag-decoder/kinematics.bag)